 All this danced through my head as I painted the shed this weekend.
 I could be a decent colorist, methinks; I wanted to give the old structure something other than the customary coat of white, but the old hag wouldn't have it.
 "Fuchsia?" she shouted at me.
 "Are you mad?"
 I doubt Leech's aspirations were squashed in such a manner.

 The great artists were likely inspired by song, but for me, songs serve another purpose, as they make labor's monotony tolerable.
 The Bothy Band -- which, like the aforementioned Yeats and Henry, were quite influential within its particular genre -- are terrific to paint to.
 Lively, ferocious, and vivacious, the music keeps my hands moving and my heart thumping.
+And you do know what a bothy is, don't you?
+They are rather simple cottages where, many generations ago, single lads would dwell together.
+Oftentimes, the young men would hold musical nights, entertaining folks from all over the surrounding region.

 Can't say I've ever painted a bothy.